LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 If you add more than one command of a certain type (e.g. 2 messages) **only the first command** of this type will be processed.

 Please have a look at [this page](function-as-a-service-developing-with-faas-events-templates.html) for further insight into the available events and their related templates.
 You can also have a look at the related templates per messaging-event within the LivePerson Functions application itself.

+### Failed invocations

+Controller Bot will retry upt to 3 times when an invocation failed... //TODO explain consecuences

 ### Payload Details